lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 ### Critical Issues Fixed {#critical-issues-fixed}

-Brand Portal 2021.06.0 is an internal release that includes fixes to the following critical issues:
+This release includes fixes to the following critical issues:

 * Asset Sourcing email notifications are not delivered for some organizations.